 - 1 cup sugar

-- 2 tbsp nuts (chopped, for garnish, optional)
+- 2 tablespoon nuts (chopped, for garnish, optional)

-- 2 tbsp cashew cream (made by blending 2 tbsp cashews into a very smooth paste with 2 tbsp water)
+- 2 tablespoon cashew cream (made by blending 2 tablespoon cashews into a very smooth paste with 2 tablespoon water)

 - Place the water and sugar in a heavy-bottomed wok or skillet (non-stick works best for this).
 Add the cardamom and let it come to a boil.